proinsias/an-independent-mind/docs/Books/Grit The Power of Passion and Perseverance.md

 > The first core value - We don't whine - and its corresponding quote,
 > courtesy of playwright George Bernard Shaw:
 > "The true joy in life is to be a force of fortune
-> instead of a leverish, selfish little clod of ailments and grievances
+> instead of a feverish, selfish little clod of ailments and grievances
-> complaining that the world will not devore itself to making you happy."
+> complaining that the world will not devote itself to making you happy."

 > Let me close with a few final thoughts.
 > The first is that you can grow your grit.
 I see two ways to do so.